CycloneDX/sbom-utility/README.md

 **Note**: *The `showGlobalVariables` setting was only recently disabled as the default in VSCode as a stop-gap measure due to performance (loading) problems under Windows.*

-### Supporting new SBOM formats and schema versions
+### Adding new SBOM formats, schema versions and variants

 The utility uses the [`config.json`](./config.json) file (either the default, embedded version or the equivalent provided on the command line using `--config-schema` flag) to lookup supported formats and their associated versioned JSON schema files.
 To add another SBOM format simply add another entry to the `format` array in the document: